open-o11y/aws-opentelemetry-js/README.md

 # aws-opentelemetry-js
 AWS extensions to the OpenTelemetry JavaScript API and SDK.
-ADOT metrics are in preview for JavaScript/
+ADOT metrics are in preview for JavaScript.

 You may find OpenTelemetry [Here](https://github.com/open-telemetry)